Manisha1808/MultiPurpose-Chatbot/README.md

 generate AI notes pdf
 ```

-Generated file appears in frontend with download button.
+Generated file appears in frontend with download support.

 Files are stored in: